School Run Safety: Simple Steps to Protect Our Children

 Breakdown and road safety organisation GEM Motoring Assist is encouraging parents and carers to prioritise safety on every school journey.
 With children of all ages navigating roads, pavements, and crossings every morning and afternoon, it’s important for everyone—from toddlers to grandparents—to be aware of the risks and responsibilities that come with travelling during peak school times.

-GEM’s head of road safety, James Luckhurst, explains:
+GEM’s head of road safety, James Luckhurst, notes:

 High-Risk Habits to Avoid on the School Run